imbhuvanesh/Rc-Model-Car/README.md

 Upgrades: Add sensors for obstacle detection, IoT control, or camera module for live streaming.

-Made by: Bhuvanesh — Engineering Student
+Made by: Bhuvanesh and Team — Engineering Students
-🔗 GitHub
- | LinkedIn